Plok!: Publishing

-Shigeru Miyamoto in 2015.
-He called Plok! the third-best platform game when the game was still in development and expressed a desire to make it the second-best, above Sonic.

 Software Creations was so confident in Plok! that the developer tried to persuade Nintendo to publish it.
 Reception from the corporation's Japan and American branches was positive.
-Shigeru Miyamoto expressed strong interest in working on the game; when Plok! was only half-finished, he wrote a letter to Hay claiming it was the third-best platform game, below Sonic and Mario, and that he would make it the second-greatest in the genre, above Sonic but below Mario.
+Shigeru Miyamoto expressed strong interest in working on the game; when Plok! was only half-finished.
+Hay said that Miyamoto wrote a letter to Hay claiming it was the third-best platform game, below Sonic and Mario, and that he would make it the second-greatest in the genre, above Sonic but below Mario.
 Tony Harman, product acquisitions and development manager at Nintendo of America, also visited the studio to play Plok! four weeks into its development, and told Kay that Miyamoto was amazed by the game's audio, to the point of analyzing it.
 However, Nintendo only published Plok! in Europe, while Tradewest and Activision published it in North America and Japan, respectively.
 While Nintendo's reasons for this remain undisclosed, Ste believes that Miyamoto found the game, particularly its mini-race levels, too similar to the then-in-development first-party title Super Mario World 2: Yoshi's Island.

 A port for the Mega Drive was planned but ultimately cancelled for unknown reasons.